New Southgate railway station: Operators

 The GNR came under the London and North Eastern Railway (LNER) after "Grouping" in 1923, before British Railways took over upon nationalisation in 1948.
 WAGN (an acronym of West Anglia, Great Northern) operated the service from 1997 to 2006.

 Ticketing

 In autumn 2008, a self-service ticket machine widening payment methods to accept cash and debit/credit cards, was installed at the eastern street-level entrance.
-An older PERTIS machine remains in situ.